sljy1995/StephTheAlpha/_posts/2025-12-25-monetising-vrp-for-aapl.md

 date: 2025-12-25
 excerpt: "The persistence of AAPL’s volatility risk premium was studied and  converted into a systematic put-selling signal for retail traders.
 Over a period of 2.5 years, the strategy was able to generate a total of USD 13,745.50 with one contract traded per execution, with a max drawdown of USD 8071.50.
 Assuming a portfolio capital of USD50,000 for a beginner to intermediate retail trader, and a risk-free rate of 3%, the Sharpe ratio is 1.65.
 Of note, risk management measures have yet to been incorporated."
 ---
+__All content here is for research and educational purposes only, not financial advice.__

 # Monetising Volatility Risk Premium for AAPL

 Volatility Risk Premium (VRP) refers to the difference between the Implied Volatility (IV), that is forward-looking and derived from option prices, and the Realised Volatility (RV) that is the actual variance that is realised over time (Feunou, 2017).
 A common observation is that IV is usually larger than RV, which indicates opportunity to capitalise on the premium from the difference between IV and RV, which is the VRP.